Window Sill Replacement Cost

 A simpler alternative to the work described in the above paragraph would be to employ a small saw, putty knife, chisel and pry bar.
 These can be used to simply pry up your window sill.

-Some window sills will be more difficult to pry up than others, so make sure not to rush the job even if it's taking a bit longer than you anticipated.
+Some window sills will be more difficult to pry up than others, so make sure not to rush the job, even if it's taking a bit longer than you anticipated.
 The jambs will probably be nailed at the bottom.
 When you come across them, use the diagonal pliers to remove the nails.

 3. Fitting a New Window Sill

 Assuming you want to finish the window sill with suitable paint, the first part of actually fitting the new sill would involve pre-drilling holes to ensure the wood won't split or suffer damage.
 Fix the skirting board in position.
-With a drill, add the finishing nails such that they are right below the wood surface.
+With a drill, add the finishing nails so that they are right below the wood surface.

 Next, add an adhesive.
 This will strengthen the installation if needed.
 Finally, add a finish to the nail heads such that they match the sill as a whole.
 For adding a stain or paint to the window sill, always follow the manufacturer's instructions.